 J.D.
 Mitchell-Lumsden, Poetry MFA '06 is co-editor and founder, with Chad Lietz, of the journal Cricket Online Review.
 Past issues feature work from Mills alumni Jeremy Thompson, Teresa Miller, Jen Dearinger, Sarah Trott, Dan Fisher, Dillon Westbrook, and David Horton, along with writing from Charles Bernstein, kari edwards, Amy King, Noah Eli Gordon, and others.
 J.D.'s most recent chapbook, Hooray!, was published by Mr. Taft's Chaps in 2006.

-Katie Quirk, MFA Prose '06 is the author of A Girl Called Problem, a middle-grade novel set in post-independence Tanzania (forthcoming from Eerdman's Books for Young Readers in the spring of 2013).
-She was a finalist for the Hunger Mountain Katherine Paterson Prize for Young Adult and Children's Writing in 2009.
-Katie is currently revising her parenting memoir set in India.
+Katie Quirk, MFA Prose '06 is the author of A Girl Called Problem, a middle-grade novel set in post-independence Tanzania.
+Released in the spring of 2013, the novel has received wonderful press, including a starred review from Kirkus, a glowing review from School Library Journal's Betsy Bird, and a review in the New York Times.
+Katie is currently working on a memoir about living in the mountains of South India for two years with a new baby.
 She lives with her husband and two kids in Maine, but still dreams of life and friends in the Bay Area.

 Elena Shapiro, Prose MFA '06 received a Master's Degree in Comparative Literature from the University of California, Davis.
 Her debut novel, 13 rue Thérèse, was published by Little, Brown.
 Foreign rights for the book have been sold to the UK, Italy, Russia, Poland, and France.
 Her short fiction has appeared or is forthcoming in Zyzzyva, The Farallon Review, and Five Chapters.
 Visit her blog at elenamaulishapiro.com.